All products featured on our website have been impartially chosen by our editors. If you purchase something, we may earn an affiliate commission.

 In 1927 an advertisement for the Lido in Venice promoted the fashionable resort as “the beach of sunshine and pyjamas".
 A high society set spent days and nights frolicking on its sandy shores and at nearby hotels, dressed in wide-legged, languid PJ sets.
 The scandalous trend was initiated, naturally, by Coco Chanel, who was living in Venice at the time and praised the opportunity for women to wear trousers.
 The carefree look took hold and Juan-les-Pins on France's Cote d'Azur was soon also referred to as Pyjamapolis, translating to Pyjamaland.

 We are once again living in the moment of sunshine and pyjamas.
-As lockdown continues, elasticated waists reign supreme amid springtime’s beating sun.
-Pyjamaland is happening in our living room.
-Even fashion priestess Anna Wintour, who once declared she would never wear sweatpants, has posed on Instagram in a pair of red tracksuit bottoms.
+As lockdown begins easing, the era of elasticated waists may, depending on your opinion, sadly be coming to an end but, for those of us not ready to squeeze back into jeans just yet, springtime’s beating sun presents the perfect opportunity to indulge in fashion-forward pyjamas.
+We think fashion priestess Anna Wintour, who once declared she would never wear sweatpants and yet found herself posing on Instagram in a pair of red tracksuit bottoms during lockdown, would approve.

-It is easy to slip into a sweatpant rut, however.
-The way that we dress deeply impacts our emotional state and draping oneself in a pair of exquisitely elegant pyjamas can bring a wonderful sense of occasion to humdrum hibernation.
+But where to begin if, like many, you've fallen into a sweatpant rut?
+The way that we dress deeply impacts our emotional state and draping oneself in a pair of exquisitely elegant pyjamas can bring a wonderful sense of occasion to humdrum hibernation – especially when we're all preparing to emerge for the first time in months.

 Slouchy can also mean silky, even sexy.
 Evoke the spirit of old Venice and the post-war twenties by swapping tracksuits for tastefully relaxed, joyfully exuberant sleepwear.
 Think of a rebellious Coco Chanel in her louche, liquid-silk trouser sets; Paul Poiret’s bohemian harem pants; Marlene Dietrich’s butter-soft, wafting robes and Salvador Dalí in a shantung blazer.
 Embrace 'glasual' - the modern dress code that is glam enough to put you in the party mood, yet casual enough to wear with insouciant ease.